LoL DPS items guide - Core equipment for Damage Dealers

 A combination of AP and Health.
 Crystal Scepter is often used by players who want to increase their survivability without a cost that comes in lower AP.
 A decent choice for champions who want to keep their targets in AOE slow like Kennen or Fiddlesticks since it slows enemies while they receive damage.
 Perfect kiting item, and a must-have with Liandry’s Torment, if you don’t have much CC in your kit.

 Spellbinder: 120 AP, 10% Movement Speed

 A great item for AP assassins and gankers.
-Spellbinder grants huge amount of AP and movement speed to the user.
+Spellbinder grants a huge amount of AP and movement speed to the user.
 Its unique ability amplifies this effect.
 While using spells, the user gains charges which can later be used to increase AP and Movement Speed even further.
-A great addition to Vladimir toolkit.
+A great addition to Vladimir's toolkit.